ComScore

 • Time Commitment: 1 hour and 30 minutes

-The key to a killer brunch board is making minis of the mains, like silver dollar pancakes, French toast sticks and bite-sized quiches.
+The key to a killer brunch board is making mini versions of the essentials, like silver dollar pancakes, French toast sticks and bite-sized quiches(which you can easily make with store-bought pie crust).
 Instead of cured meat, sub bacon and sausage.
-As for cheese, we'd pair either mascarpone, ricotta or a mini wheel of Brie with fresh fruit.
+As for cheese, try pairing either mascarpone, ricotta or a mini wheel of Brie with fresh fruit.

 29. Spring Cheese Board